Medical Malpractice: Who Can Be Sued?

 Vicarious Liability

 Under respondeat superior, an employer may be liable for the negligent acts of its employee.
-Liability arises if the employee was acting within the scope of their employment when the negligent act or omission occurred.
+Liability arises if the employee acted within the scope of their employment when the negligent act or omission occurred.
 This doctrine is very important to plaintiffs in medical malpractice cases.
 It helps ensure there will be a financially responsible party to compensate an injured plaintiff.

 In some situations, healthcare providers (physicians, etc.) are independent contractors, not hospital employees.
 Independent contractors are self-employed or employed by another company, not the hospital.
 If a healthcare provider is an independent contractor, respondeat superior will not apply.